- Research Handbooks in International Law series

 Chapter 10: International Law and EU Law: Between Asymmetric Constitutionalisation and Fragmentation

-Katja S. Ziegler Both international law and EU law1 are undergoing a process of constitutionalisation.
+10 International law and EU law: between asymmetric constitutionalisation and fragmentation Katja S. Ziegler Both international law and EU law1 are undergoing a process of constitutionalisation.
 The development of EU law is itself a symptom of the constitutionalisation of international law.
 EU constitutionalism in the dimension between the EU and its Member States is characterised by supranational rule-making, the Court of Justice’s (CJEU) compulsory jurisdiction and the prominence of individual rights which are enforceable in an international court as well as, through direct effect, in national courts.
 More generally, the EU legal order is constitutionalised through a complex intertwining of EU and national law and a hierarchisation of the relationship of the two legal orders through substantive remedies and procedural mechanisms (in particular the reference for a preliminary ruling).
-EU constitutionalisation within the EU legal order is reflected in, amongst other aspects, the gradual expansion of qualified majority voting in the Council and the co-decision procedure (now ordinary legislative procedure) for EU legislation giving the European Parliament a veto right, the creation of EU human rights as standards of review, culminating in their codification in the EU Charter on Fundamental Rights, as well as a general maturing towards a more ‘complete’ legal order2 with an internal hierarchy of norms.3 International law likewise shows several, albeit less developed, signs of constitutionalisation, both in an institutional and in a substantive dimension: institutionally, although still rudimentary, the powers of the Security Council and its increased reach towards individuals (rather than only states) may be recalled as well as detailed normative and institutional frameworks and...
+EU constitutionalisation within the EU legal order is reflected in, amongst other aspects, the gradual expansion of qualified majority voting in the Council and the co-decision procedure (now ordinary legislative procedure) for EU legislation giving the European Parliament a veto right, the creation of EU human rights as standards of review, culminating in their codification in the EU Charter on Fundamental Rights, as well as a general maturing towards a more ‘complete’ legal order2 with an internal hierarchy of norms.3 International law likewise shows several, albeit less developed, signs of constitutionalisation, both in an institutional and in a substantive dimension: institutionally, although still rudimentary, the powers of the Security Council and its increased reach towards individuals (rather than only states) may...

 You are not authenticated to view the full text of this chapter or article.